encode/httpx/docs/advanced.md

 ```

 !!! warning
-    It is recommended for privacy reasons to use HTTPS and tunnel requests if possible.
+    To make sure that proxies cannot read your traffic,
-    Proxies can read your traffic even if the `proxy_url` parameter uses HTTPS
+    and even if the proxy_url uses HTTPS, it is recommended to
-    unless you make requests to the target domain with HTTPS through a `CONNECT` TCP tunnel.
+    use HTTPS and tunnel requests if possible.

 By default `HTTPProxy` will operate as a forwarding proxy for `http://...` requests
 and will establish a `CONNECT` TCP tunnel for `https://` requests.
 This doesn't change